 F17 Aggregation Work (Aggregating work?)

 Subclass of: F1Work

+F16 Container Work

 Scope note: This class comprises works whose essence is the selection and/or arrangement of expressions of one or more other works.
 This does not make the contents of the aggregated expressions part of this work.
 F17 Aggregation Work may include additional original parts.